Skip to main content

 Find & Replace

 Press ⌘H to open the in-scene Find & Replace panel.
-For project-wide search, use ⌘⇧H. See Find & Replace for full details.
+For project-wide search (including Smart Replace for character renames), use ⌘⇧H. See Find & Replace for full details.